Best induction hob 2024: ultra-fast energy-efficient cooking

-Find the best inductions hobs for ultra-fast & brilliantly controllable cooking
+Find the best inductions hobs for ultra-fast and brilliantly controllable cooking

-You can read more about them below, including our top picks, but don't forget that we'd also got guides for the best gas hob, best non-stick frying pans to use on whatever hob you go for, and the best ovens.
+Keep reading to find our list of the best induction hobs.
+Don't forget that we've also got guides for the best gas hob and the best non-stick frying pans to use on whatever hob you go for.

 One thing to note if you're hob shopping for induction – ceramic hobs look almost identical, but work in a very different way.
 In T3's opinion, induction is massively superior to ceramic, but you can read more it in our induction vs ceramic hob guide if you want to know more.